Sorting out dopamine's role in reward

 There is also evidence from humans that suggests that dopamine is not the substance that generates pleasure.
 In one study, for example, researchers found that dopamine levels in the ventral striatum (a region of the brain that contains the nucleus accumbens) correlated better with craving for amphetamine than with the pleasure experienced from taking the drug.
 In another study, administration of a dopamine antagonist (which blocks dopamine activity) did not prevent participants from experiencing euphoria after amphetamine administration.

-Additionally, studies have found that mesolimbic dopamine neurons also can be be activated during experiences that are aversive---which only further complicates any attempt to consider dopamine the "pleasure neurotransmitter."
+Additionally, studies have found that mesolimbic dopamine neurons also can be activated during experiences that are aversive---which only further complicates any attempt to consider dopamine the "pleasure neurotransmitter."

 These are just a handful of examples that contradict the idea that dopamine is the primary pleasure-causing substance in our brains.
 The whole body of evidence that is at odds with the perspective is much larger, and it is widely accepted in neuroscience today that dopamine's role in reward is more complicated than the "pleasure neurotransmitter" moniker implies.